telerik-boneyard/platform-friends-windowsphone/README.md

 Once the app is configured, click **Run** in Visual Studio to run it either on a real device or in an emulator.

-> Make sure that the emulator or the device that you are using has Internet connectivity when running the sample.
+> Ensure that the emulator or the device that you are using has Internet connectivity when running the sample.

 ## Screenshots
 ???